 Coco Chanel made the ballet flat famous in Paris so for me it always a must to bring ballet flats to Paris.
 I wear them with dresses, skirts, jeans and black pants.

 Another pair of flats I love to wear in Paris are the Sarah Flint Natalie flat.
 I have them in three colors!

-Ankle boots with a low or stacked heel are ideal for walking in Paris in Fall and Winter.
+Ankle boots with a low or stacked heel are ideal for walking in Paris in Fall and Winter as you head out for evenings on the town.
 Just make sure it’s a well made shoe and that you can log a lot of miles in the ones you choose to bring.

 Sleek White Sneakers